Polyaspartic vs. Polyurea: The Homeowner's Guide to Upgrading from Epoxy

 The Good:

-It can be applied in a vast range of temperatures, even below freezing.
+• It can be applied in a wide temperature range, even below freezing.

 The Bad (for floors):